pikzelgames/minecraft-ore-randomizer/README.md

       - Edited the program to make a texture for the 'Block of x'
       - Added an easy setup file to decrease the initial download size and set up any dependencies
       - Added a legend to explain the contents of `options.json`
+    - 0.2.1
+      - Improved the refined block textures
+      - Fixed the setup program